sigmagamma/portl/README.md

 * shortname - name of the game for versioning
 * version - version of distribution
 * basegame - the name of inner central game folder. example "portal"
-* caption_file_name - the prefix for the subtitle file.
-For example if the file is closecaption_english.txt then this will be "closecaption".
-* other_file_names - other files in the resource folder that need translation.
+* other_files - files that need translation or reconfiguration from sheets
 * max_chars_before_break - This determines the length of each line before portl puts a <cr> to create a new one.
 * mod_type - for old games like Portal use "custom".
 For later games use "dlc".
 * os - future use for other OS support
 * vpk_file_name - should be the dir file in the basegame folder.
-* language_name_other_override - unfortunately Portal didn't allow portal_hebrew.txt, so this logic specifically overrides it to be called portal_english.txt, while renaming the original.
 * compiler_game_service_path - If the game has no caption compiler, then this is the steam path under which the main game folder is found
 * compiler_game - name of the main folder for the compiler
 * compiler_game_path - additional path after the steam folder and into the basegame folder, such as \\Black Mesa\\bms

+other_files reference:
+* name - basic filename without directory, language or suffix
+* folder - folder name for the file
+* localized - whether the file has a localized suffix
+* override - override the file in the source folder rather than in the mod folder
+* is_on_vpk - whether the source file should be taken from the VPK
+* translation_sheet - the sheet in the translation file with which the file needs to be translated
+* extension - the extension for the file
-* english_captions_text_path - name of local file with english text for captions
+* is_captions - whether the file should be compiled to captions
+* extension - the source extension for the file
+* dest_extension - the target extension, if different
+* encoding - the source encoding for the game file
+* insert_newlines - are lines separated using a new line
 Deprecated:
 * os - deprecated use to determine how to change configuration in the res file such as text size.
+* caption_file_name - the prefix for the subtitle file.
+For example if the file is closecaption_english.txt then this will be "closecaption".